LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 #### Test Denied Access with Incorrect Username
 To test whether the policy is correctly restricting access, we deliberately alter the username in the policy.
 For example, we change the username condition to only allow access to `12345678@student.uwa.edu.au`, effectively denying access to the current user `24188516@student.uwa.edu.au`.

-As expected, when trying to access the bucket resources under the user `24188516@student.uwa.edu.au`, the access is denied.

 ![Denied Access](http://localhost/assets/lab4-4.png)
 ![Access Denied](http://localhost/assets/lab4-5.png)

-### Key Points:
-- **AWS CLI Check**: We use the AWS CLI to retrieve and verify the bucket policy in plain text.
-- **Console Check**: We visually confirm the policy through the AWS console.
-- **Testing Access Control**: By modifying the policy, we test and confirm that access is denied for unauthorized users.
+As expected, when trying to access the bucket resources under the user `24188516@student.uwa.edu.au`, the access is denied.

 ## AES Encryption Using KMS